5 Ways To Make Good Use of Diagnostic Analytics

 2. Drill Down on Root Causes

 Persistent problems often do not vanish without action.
 Diagnostic analytics helps you avoid them by getting deeper into the root cause.
+To do this, it studies the relationships between variables through different methods.
+These include understanding their correlation and causation:- Correlation is when two events happen simultaneously or linearly.

 - Causation explains how one factor affects another.